DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 Take the following dream.

 I always assume that if you were thinking about something a great deal then you are likely to dream about it.
-In this case the dreamer had been visiting her in-laws family and felt quite annoyed at the behaviour of her sister in law.
-Her sister in law had been proudly showing off her two little twin boys whilst subtly ignoring the dreamers two beautiful little girls.
+In this case the dreamer had been visiting her in-law's family and felt quite annoyed at the behaviour of her sister in law who had been proudly showing off her two little twin boys whilst subtly ignoring the dreamer's two beautiful little girls.

 So subtle comparisons are very relevant to this situation.
 The sister in law acts in a similar way to a rapist.
 True their crimes are totally incomparable yet the sister in law acts in a similarly determined and callous way (at least in the eyes of the dreamer).
 The rape metaphor is a symbol of how strongly the dreamer feels.
 She felt that her sister in law was acting in this manner.
 Of course the dreamer does not seriously believe her sister in law is a rapist!
 It's a metaphor!
 We constantly make comparisons like these without thinking.
 We say "that was the worst day ever!" or "He is like Hitler!"
 These are not meant to be literally true.
 It generally just conveys strong emotion and strength of feelings.